frieda566/FlashPlay/markdowns/documention.md

 **What I learned**
 To ensure a clear visibility I wanted to create a simple racetrack with simple characters and descriptions.
 I personally think that if I had made the racetrack more flashy it would distract from the actual idea of revising vocabulary in a fun way.
 The labels make the distinction between the two characters easier.
+Furthermore, I realised that the ASCII characters need vertical offsets for a proper alignment.

 **Key concepts implemented**

-#### Flashcards, Next Flashcard, Timeout penalty & Submit Answer
+I used _place_characters() to position the player and the opponent with correct offsets.
+Moreover, I created the lane lines, start and finish lines and the character labels on the canvas.
+Initially I had the idea to keep the speech bubble from cowsay and write you/ your opponent but that didnt look good.

+#### Flashcards & Game Flow
 **What I learned**
-I needed to structure the gameplay around flashcards ...
+I needed to structure the gameplay around the flashcards (id, term, translation).
+To make the game more interesting different outcomes based on different actions can be simple but helpful.
+Moreover, to improve learning and prevent boredom it was important to avoid a repetition of flashcards.

 **Key concepts implemented**
-Flashcards are stored as (id, term, translation) tuples.
-Each round, a new card is selected and displayed as a question.
+I used next_flashcard to select a new flashcard each time an answer is submitted while avoiding the previous one.
 The player types their answer into the Entry widget.
 Correct, slow, incorrect, or timeout answers all trigger different feedback and movement effects.
+For instance _timeout_answer_penalty() moves the player a smaller distance if they exceed 8 seconds.
+I think 8 seconds is realistic because it gives you time to think and to quickly type the answer.
+Moreover, submit_answer() checks the player's answer and applies a further movement logic.
+If the user answers fast and correct the ASCII turtle moves a bigger step than when the user answers correctly but slower.
+If the user answers incorrect there is no movement.
 Correct terms are tracked in a list for reporting at the end of the game.

-#### Layout management
-**What I learned**
-To ensure the layout worked even if the user resized the race game window ....

-**Key concepts implemented**
-I created the _on_resize function to make this possible by....
-Because the ASCII dog is a bit bigger than the ASCII cat I had to provide different offsets in the place_characters function.

 #### Utilities
 **What I learned**
 To ensure a smooth game flow there are a few utilities needed.
-For instance, resetting the game state ensures a fresh start, cleanup is important to ... and after() helps...
+These are called throughout the code.
+A reset and cleanup logic is important and ensures a safe restarting of the games.

 **Key concepts implemented**
-I used the _after() wrapper to track scheduled jobs for safe cancellation.
+I used the _after() wrapper to track scheduled jobs in self._after_jobs for safe cancellation.
 The cleanup() function cancels pending animations, timeouts, and opponent moves.
-Furthermore, the update_timer() was used to ensure ...
+Furthermore, the update_timer() was used to update the displayed Timer in the top right corner every second.
 I created reset_game to restore all positions, labels and counters for a new race.

 ### End Game
 **What I learned**
 It was important to properly end the game when someone wins so that the timers, input widgets, and animations do not continue running in the background.
+To match the streak_plant logic it is important to integrate this in the end-game-routine so that the user actually has to end a game to receive a streak.

 **Key concepts implemented**
-I created a _cleanup() function that cancels all running after() jobs, resets variables, and safely disables or restores widgets.
+This part of the code was important to handle the victory or loss, to disable the entry and to enable the reset button.
+The _game_over_popup() was used to show the detailed stats from the game played.
-I reused this cleanup logic in _end_game() and reset_game() so that restarting a race does not cause errors or duplicate timers.
+I used the cleanup logic in _end_game() so that restarting a race does not cause errors or duplicate timers.
 I also integrated streak plants by updating them through their record_activity() method when a game ends.

 **Sources that helped**